-Granados spearheaded the opening of several offices within Union County Administration.
-The Office of LGBTQ Affairs, the Office for People with Special Needs and the Office of Community Engagement & Diversity were formed in 2018.
-Each of these new offices was the first of its kind in the State.
-Granados also created the first Union County Hispanic Heritage Month Celebration in October, 2018.
+As Chairman in 2018, Granados’s “Moving Union County Forward” initiatives focused on advocacy, equality, volunteerism, public safety, and the environment.
+Granados also created the first Union County Hispanic Heritage Month Celebration and spearheaded the opening of the Office of LGBTQ Affairs, the Office for People with Disabilities and Special Needs and the Office of Community Engagement and Diversity.
+Each of these new offices was the first of its kind in New Jersey.

 Granados attended Union County College, and graduated from Kean University with a Bachelors in Business Management and Masters in Public Administration.